 ABOUT

-Susanna Rich is a 2009 Mid-America Emmy Nominee for writing the poetry in Craig Lindvahl's Cobb Field: A Day at the Ballpark, author of two Finishing Line Press poetry collections~The Drive Home (2009) and Television Daddy (2008), the recipient of the first joint Fulbright and Collegium Budapest Fellowship in Creative Writing, and a Pushcart Prize nominee.
-She is Professor of English and Distinguished Teacher at Kean University in New Jersey.
+Susanna Rich is a 2009 Mid-America Emmy Nominee for her poetry in Craig Lindvahl's Cobb Field: A Day at the Ballpark; author of two Finishing Line Press poetry collections~The Drive Home (2009) and Television Daddy (2008); the recipient of the first joint Fulbright and Collegium Budapest Fellowship in Creative Writing; and a Pushcart Prize nominee.
+She won both the 20th Century America and 21st Century America Poetry contests of Sensations Magazine.
+Susanna is Professor of English and Recipient of the Presidential Excellence Award for Distinguished Teaching at Kean University in New Jersey.

 STAGED POETRY READINGS